 With her first muscles in place, your baby is moving a little, albeit involuntarily.
 Legs and arms are growing, elbows are forming and her toes and fingers are beginning to look like ‘real’ toes and fingers.
 All the visual equipment is coming along nicely, too.
 Lots of little changes this week!

 Noticed any strong food aversions lately?
 Totally normal!
-It is common during pregnancy to have a deep distaste for certain types of food and especially those with strong odours, especially during the first trimester.
+At 7 weeks pregnant, it is common during pregnancy to have a deep distaste for certain types of food and especially those with strong odours, especially during the first trimester.
 To work around these food dislikes, simply opt for a ‘similar’ food, i.e. one in the same food group.
 So if you can no longer stand the sight of fish, eat chicken, or other white meat; or if you can’t manage to eat some vitamin A rich orange or yellow vegetables, remember to compensate by eating more fruits rich in the same nutrient, such as peaches and apricots.